John Robeson Taylor

 John Robeson Taylor (1889 - May 26, 1976) was a Scottish-born implement dealer and political figure in Saskatchewan.
 He represented Wadena from 1929 to 1934 in the Legislative Assembly of Saskatchewan as an independent member.

-He came to Canada at the age of 17, studied at Brandon College and then settled on a homestead in the Kelvington-Nut Mountain area in 1908.
+He moved to Canada at the age of 17, studied at Brandon College and then settled on a homestead in the Kelvington-Nut Mountain area in 1908.
 Taylor served in the Canadian Expeditionary Force during World War I and in the Canadian Veterans Guard during World War II.
 He served on the village council for Invermay, Saskatchewan and was a member of the local school board.
 Taylor ran unsuccessfully for the Mackenzie seat in the Canadian House of Commons in 1945.